achliopa/udemy_PythonTensorFlow/readme.md

 * we can use the cost function to measure how far we are from, the expected value
 * we will use the following vars
 	* y to represent the true value
-	* a to represent neueron's prediction
+	* a to represent neuron's prediction
 * in terms of weights and bias
 	* w * x + b = z
 	* Pass z into activation function e.g sigmoid function σ(z)=a